DevKev-codes/Bike-repairs/README.md

 - Navigate through the website using the main menu
 - Click on service cards to view details
 - Use the booking form to schedule an appointment
-- [Add any other specific usage instructions]

 ## Design Notes
 The original design was created in Adobe XD with the following specifications:
-- Color Scheme: [mention primary colors]
+- Color Scheme:
-- Typography: [mention fonts used]
+- Typography:
-- Breakpoints: [mention responsive design breakpoints if relevant]
+- Breakpoints:

 ## Future Improvements
-- [List any planned features or improvements]
-- Example:
+-
   - Add backend integration for appointment management
   - Implement user accounts
   - Add more interactive bike customization tools

-## Credits
-- Designed by [Your Name]
-- Developed by [Your Name]
-- [Any other credits for assets, inspiration, etc.]

 ## License
 [Specify your license here, or "All Rights Reserved" if proprietary]